harrisonlab/Metabarcoding_projects/README.md

 mv *fungal* ../ITS/fastq/.
 ```

-## 16s workflow
+## UPARSE 16s workflow

 ### Join PE reads
-Filtering is best left to a later stage rather than integrated into this step.
-Updated to do filtering after chimera detaction
+(do not filter at this stage - unfiltered joined reads are required for later stage)
 ```shell
 counter=0
 for f in $METAGENOMICS/data/$RUN/16S/fastq/*